CyrexEnterprise/api-node-swagger/README.md

 - npm: >3.3
 - RabbitMQ: >3.6.1 (or equivalent AMQP broker)

-You will need the Message Queue Layer setup before you attempt to start the api as it will try connect to it and abort (see: [mq-node-amqp](https://github.com/Cloudoki/mq-node-amqp)).
+You will need the Message Queue Layer setup before you attempt to start the API Layer as it will try connect to it and abort (see: [mq-node-amqp](https://github.com/Cloudoki/mq-node-amqp)).

 Install dependencies: